Firstbloodio/frontend-development-exercise/README.md

   what phone number country code is.
 Feel free to use your favorite phone number widget.

-- Add a phone number to the existing dashboard screen, so that users can see their registered phone number
+- Add a phone number to the existing dashboard screen, so that users can see the phone number associated with their account

 - Add end-to-end tests for the new registration functionality
   - Registration success - validated by having the information visible on the dashboard screen